-What school and college staff should do if they have concerns about a child above, all our staff are clear on the importance of listening to and supporting children when making disclosures, and the need to reassure them.
+What school and college staff should do if they have concerns about a child

-Kingsway Junior School is committed to ensuring that all children feel safe and comfortable to share and report any concerns and/or allegations about their personal experiences at home, in the community, online or regarding a member of staff or other children in the school.
-As outlined
+Cowley Hill Primary School is committed to ensuring that all children feel safe and comfortable to share and report any concerns and/or allegations about their personal experiences at home, in the community, online or regarding a member of staff or other children in the school.
+As outlined above, all our staff are clear on the importance of listening to and supporting children when making disclosures, and the need to reassure them.